chshrc/big-brain/README.md

 I am looking forward to you contribution! :)

 This work is licensed under CC0 1.0.
-To view a copy of this license, visit https://creativecommons.org/publicdomain/zero/1.0
+To view a copy of this license, visit https://creativecommons.org/publicdomain/zero/1.0.
+Any code is released with no warranty.